saivikaskona/Bayesian-Rating-Curve/README.md

 To run these models, you must have R installed along with the 'rstan' package and the associated dependencies.

 ### Installing rstan
 The `rstan` package is the R interface to Stan.
-You can install it by running the following command in your R console:
+For comprehensive installation instructions and platform-specific troubleshooting, please refer to the official [RStan Getting Started guide](https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started).

 ```r
 install.packages("rstan", repos = "https://cloud.r-project.org/", dependencies = TRUE)